jaymcor/jaymcor.github.io/notes/mastodon_quickstart.md

   * Conceptually a big tree of nodes, all connected
   * You can communicate with anybody
   * You can move your account to a different provider any time
-    * It's designed in... only takes a couple clicks
+    * Designed into the system... only takes a few clicks
+    * Your existing followers automatically migrate

 ### Server recommendation help